lace-language/lace/book/src/exploration.md

 This is introduced specifically for an allocation effect (which they call `Heap`).

 Scoped handlers associate a type parameter with each handler _instantiation_.
 So that, for example, references cannot be used on a different handler.
 This is similar to, but also different from, lifetimes.
+See lifetimes as tokens:
+Ref: @@beingessner2016

 ### Linear effects